ansible/ansible/docs/docsite/rst/playbooks_reuse_includes.rst

 The plays and tasks in each playbook listed will be run in the order they are listed, just as if they had been defined here directly.

-Prior to 2.4 only ``include`` was available and worked for both playbooks and tasks as both import and include ... leading to much confusion.
+Prior to 2.4 only ``include`` was available and worked for both playbooks and tasks as both import and include.

 .. versionadded:: 2.4